WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Conversation with Ingrid Bergman**: 1 hour program, produced by NET and KCET and initially distributed by NET in 1967.<br />
 **Conversation with James Reston**: 1 hour program, produced by NET and initially distributed by NET in 1966.
 It was originally shot on videotape.<br />
 **Conversation with Milovan Djilas**: 1 hour program, produced by NET and initially distributed by NET in 1968.
 It was originally shot on videotape in color.<br />
-**Conversation with Muhammad Ali**: 30 minute program, produced by WGBH and initially distributed by NET in 1968.
+**Conversation with Muhammad Ali**: 30 minute program, produced by GBH and initially distributed by NET in 1968.
 It was originally shot in black and white.<br />
 **Conversation with President Kennedy's Biographer**: 30 minute program, produced by NET and initially distributed by NET in 1963.
 It was originally shot on videotape.<br />
 **Conversation with Richard Nixon**: 1 hour program, produced by NET and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **Conversation with Saul Alinsky**: 1 hour program, produced by WTTW and initially distributed by NET in 1965.
 It was originally shot on videotape.<br />
 Conversation with Saul Alinsky: Radical *see* **Conversation with Saul Alinsky**<br/>
-**Conversation with Sir Laurence Olivier**: 1 hour program, produced by WGBH and initially distributed by NET in 1967.
+**Conversation with Sir Laurence Olivier**: 1 hour program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot on videotape.<br />
 **A Conversation with Stewart Udall**: 30 minute program, initially distributed by NET in 1964.  *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
-**Conversation with Svetlana Alliluyeva**: 1 hour program, produced by WGBH and initially distributed by NET in 1967.
+**Conversation with Svetlana Alliluyeva**: 1 hour program, produced by GBH and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **A Conversation with Willard Wirtz**: 30 minute program, produced by NET and initially distributed by NET in 1964. *Aired as an episode of [At Issue](/about-the-american-archive/projects/net-catalog/series/at-issue).*<br/>
 **Coppelia**: 1 hour program, produced by BBC and initially distributed by NET in 1969.
 It was originally shot in black and white. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **The Count Down: A Study of World Disarmament**: 30 minute program, produced by UN-TV and initially distributed by NET in 1958.
 It was originally shot on kinescope.<br />